ml-explore/mlx-examples/llms/mistral/README.md

 Then, convert the weights with:

 ```
-python convert.py
+python convert.py --torch-path <path_to_torch>
 ```

-To generate a 4-bit quantized model, use:
+To generate a 4-bit quantized model, use ``-q``.
+For a full list of options:

 ```
-python convert.py -q
+python convert.py --help
 ```

-The conversion script will save the converted weights in the same location.
+By default, the conversion script will make the directory `mlx_model` and save the converted `weights.npz`, `tokenizer.model`, and `config.json` there.

 > [!TIP]
 > Alternatively, you can also download a few converted checkpoints from the